Transgender pornography: Perception

 Psychologist David J. Ley wrote that the popularity of transgender porn may have various causes, including sexual fluidity and its novelty factor.
 Author J. Phillips wrote that the "phallic woman...challenges the fixity of our own sexual identity."
 Neuroscientist Ogi Ogas said that some straight men are interested in porn with trans women because the brain likes "different sexual cues in novel combinations" and that men seem to have a strong interest in penises regardless of sexual orientation.
+Jacob Engelberg writes about porn's potential as a "process that is affirming of transformational sexual potentialities, wherein bisexual and transgender possibilities might be forged".

-Some in the LGBT community feel transgender pornography objectifies transgender people.
+Some in the LGBT community feel transgender pornography objectifies and degrades transgender people.

 Others argue it can have positive effects.
 Trans actor Buck Angel said "I get letters daily from people thanking me about making them feel better about their bodies."

+A 2024 study of Italian trans and nonbinary adults asked about their perceptions and consumption of pornography.
+Respondents said it was very hard to find representation of nonbinary people in pornography outside of amateur, ethical, and feminist porn.
+Many said that representation of trans identities was more respectful and casual in amateur porn than in mainstream porn, with one person describing trans identities being used as an "'itchy' element or as a plot twist" in mainstream porn.
+Many felt that the representation of transgender and nonbinary people in the porn they watched was a nice experience, providing pleasure, a sense of normalization, and an opportunity to compare and discover trans bodies.
+However, the representation on offer, especially in mainstream pornography, often provoked negative feelings and gender dysphoria.
+Common issues included the use of offensive terms, speech that invalidates identities, stereotypical representations of only certain types of trans people, and stereotyped sexual roles.
+Fat transgender, nonbinary, and genderqueer people are also underrepresented in the porn and sex industries.